We are heading off again. This time, we thought we'd do America, from top to bottom and then who knows…

 The world's first national park, Yellowstone is nestled between Montana, Idaho and Wyoming.
 June is still cold and wet, but the occasional glimpses of sun allow the magic to be seen.

-A long day of devilish cross winds, washing done, and we were set for the last 100 miles.
-Then about 40miles out the heavens opened on us.
+A long day of devilish cross winds, washing done, and we were set for the last 150 km.
+Then about 65 km out the heavens opened on us.
 Chris passed my first vehicle - a truck.
 We ride staggered, just like we're supposed to so we're visible.
 We also have heinous yellow parkas that make us really obvious.
 However, the visibility is clearly not enough for some drivers.
 Courtesy of an IDIOT car driver who passed Al but forgot to leave enough room for Chris, she was pushed hard onto the verge; albeit without causing any damage other than to send adrenalin levels sky high.
 Al just about did his nana at this chick (bikes can easily harass cars), but then thought better of it.
 When we got to the park gates and the weather started to clear.

 We arrived in Yellowstone after cutting down through the sawtooth ranges and two days of severe side winds in southern Idaho (a small detour via craters of the moon was a must!).
 It was a relief to arrive; our first originally planned pit-stop in the USA.
 On the road in, we saw buffalo, a bear, and a moose.
 We knew Yellowstone was going to live up to our expectations!